ev3dev/docker-library/ev3dev-jessie/README.md

 * The layer should contain a `brickstrap/<layer>` subdirectory where `<layer`>
     is the name of the layer (same name as the parent directory).

-    The `brickstrap/<layer>` directory can contain the following components.
+    The `brickstrap` directory can contain the following components.

-    * `run`: An executable file that performs the task of setting up the layer.
+    * `<layer>/run`: An executable file that performs the task of setting up the layer.
         This usually contains an `apt-get install` command and any other tweaks needed.
 This script should be kept to a minimum.
 It is preferred that as much configuration as possible is done by the packages themselves rather than manually here.
-    * `tar-exclude`: A text file containing a list of files that should be excluded from a SD card image file created from this docker image.
+    * `_tar-exclude`: A text file containing a list of files that should be excluded from a SD card image file created from this docker image.
+        This file is usually appended from the `run` script, otherwise it would be overwritten by new layers.
-    * `tar-only`: A directory containing a file structure that will be overlaid on the docker image root file system when creating an SD card image from the docker image.
+    * `_tar-only`: A directory containing a file structure that will be overlaid on the docker image root file system when creating an SD card image from the docker image.